DanTheManGude/shuffle-spotify/README.md

 # shuffle-spotify
-Creates a shuffles playlist of what you are listening to on Spotify.
+Creates a shuffled playlist of what you are listening to on Spotify